 Ayurveda is strongly rooted in the idea that each individual has unique needs, and this holds true with our sleep cycle as well.
 Here is a brief chart to show you a general schedule for each different body type.

-If you do not know your body type, I would just go with the universal suggestion stated above(or take our “dosha quiz” here).
+If you do not know your body type, I would just go with the universal suggestion stated above.
 No matter which type you are, the importance of falling asleep easily at an appropriate time, sleeping without interruption and waking up refreshed are all criteria to a healthy sleep cycle for every-body!

 What is Improper Sleep?